souldern/souldern.github.io/home/site-notes/email.md

-This mechanism is still supported by google/gmail although they don't particularly recommend it, and don't make it particularly easy to set up (although it is easy to use once setup).
+This mechanism is still supported by google/gmail although they don't particularly recommend it, and don't make it particularly easy to set up (although it is easy to use once it is set up).

 [Google help page](https://support.google.com/mail/answer/185833?hl=en-GB)

 ### Advantages

-The advantage of sending as **souldern.org* is that it keeps things more obviously related to the Souldern Domain.
+The advantage of sending as **souldern.org** is that it keeps things more obviously related to the Souldern Domain.

 ### Disadvantages